 Kanban also does not have any prescribed roles and no individual is responsible for the team or a task.
 Scrum, on the other hand, has pre-defined roles of Scrum Master, Product Owner, and Team members.

 The main selling point of the Kanban framework is the fact that it significantly improves the way you can handle your projects without changing the organizational structure.

 Some of the benefits Kanban methodology offers are:

 The simply designed interface of Kissflow Project gives you all the freedom in the world to design kanban boards and maintain a workflow that makes Kanban board software incredibly effortless.
-It comes equipped with templates for you to choose from as well.
+It comes equipped with customizable project management templates for you to choose from as well.
 Similarly, Kissflow Project also makes collaboration extremely easy for everyone involved.

 Managers can track the progress of the team members in real-time and also send reminders before a deadline.
 Also, it seamlessly integrates with services like Gmail to ensure team members remain connected at all times and any potential delays can be curbed before it causes any delays in the project.